-Ann started her employment at Home Instead in July, 2005 as a CAREGiver and joined the office staff as Recruitment and Retention Coordinator in January, 2006.
-In 2008, Ann became the CAREGiver Services Director.
-Starting in 2010 in her role as General Manager, Ann oversees all operations, strategic growth and is the Senior Account Manager.
-Prior to Ann’s employment at Home Instead Senior Care, she held management positions in customer service, production management, and operations.
-Ann feels blessed to work with such wonderful staff and CAREGivers.
-Ann lives in Wells and her greatest joys are her 2 children and her dog, Gronkette, and the opportunities that Home Instead has allowed her in working with and helping such special people.
+Ann currently works at York Hospital and is proud to be part of a passionate team that works together with great compassion and integrity to care for members of the community.
+Ann previously worked at a Home Health Agency caring for Older Adults in York County for fifteen years.
+Starting her employment as a CAREGiver and joining the office staff as Recruitment and Retention Coordinator later becoming General Manager.
+Ann was passionate about caring for older adults and working with the wonderful caregivers that provided such care and compassion.
+Prior to Ann’s employment at the home health agency, she held management positions in customer service, production management, and operations.
+Ann lives in Wells and her greatest joys are her two children and her dog, Gronkette, and the opportunities that she has had which has allowed her to work with and help such special people.
 Ann has been a member of the Task Force since 2014 and volunteers her time reading to Kindergarten children in York County as well.

 More about Ann:

-Ann has been sewing since the age of 11, has won 2 fashion design contests, and neatest project was being asked by kid’s first grade teacher to disassemble her wedding dress and make 2 christening gowns for her twin granddaughters.
+Ann has been sewing since the age of 11, has won 2 fashion design contests, and the most unique project was being asked by her kid's first grade teacher to disassemble her wedding dress and make two christening gowns for the teacher’s twin granddaughters.

 Ann can be reached at: